abhishek-kumar-code/Redfish_Public/Specification.md

 While the majority of operations in this architecture are synchronous in nature, some operations can take a long time to execute, more time than a client typically wants to wait.
 For this reason, some operations can be asynchronous at the discretion of the service.
 The request portion of an asynchronous operation is no different from the request portion of a synchronous operation.

 The use of HTTP Response codes enable a client to determine if the operation was completed synchronously or asynchronously.
-For more information see the section on [Tasks](#async-tasks).
+For more information see the clause on [Tasks](#async-tasks).

 #### Eventing Mechanism